Disputed Anne Frank book to be published in German | DW | 17.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-"The Betrayal of Anne Frank," a book has sparked controversy, will be published in German, but in a revised and annotated version.
-One critic calls the project historical revisionism.
+"The Betrayal of Anne Frank," a book that has sparked controversy about who betrayed Frank to the Nazis, will be published in German in a revised and annotated version.
+A critic calls the project historical revisionism.

 The director of HarperCollins Germany, Jürgen Welte, has justified the decision to publish Rosemary Sullivan's "The Betrayal of Anne Frank" by saying that they want to enable "all interested readers [...] to form their own independent opinion of the book and the associated media discussion," he said in a press statement.